 I found myself browsing in a watch store while staying in a nice hotel in Seattle, Washington.
 The watch store had a brand of watch that was my first real watch when I was a kid.
-I was given birthday money and I had enough to make the $35 purchase.
-For an 11 year old, it was a lot of money but I had my eye on the watch for some time.
-I proudly made my purchase and I wore the watch with pride.
+I was given birthday money and I had enough to make the $35 purchase with tax..
+For an 11 year old, it was a lot of money but I had my eye on the watch for some time as I looked at it every time we went to the department store.
+I proudly made my purchase at the department store, and I wore the watch with pride and flashed it every time I got.

-The watch store I entered now as an adult was owned by the same company, but the watch I was looking at was much more significant in price.
+The watch store I entered now as an adult was owned by the same company, but the watch I was looking at was listed at a far significant price which greatly exceeded the $35 I paid as a kid..
 I was escorted to the back where they repair the watches, and a private room where the negotiations take place.
 The lady wore gloves as she showed me the watch, and I was scared to clasp the watch on my wrist.
-She spoke to me as if owning the watch was such a simple ordeal although the watch was not $35.
-I thanked her for her time and quickly exited the store.
+She spoke to me as if owning the watch was such a simple ordeal although the watch was in the thousands.
+I listened to her for some time and try to make the figures work in my head.
+Rebekah did not say no but she certainly did not say yes, so I quickly exited the store and fled temptation.

 Where is your love today?
 Do you love money or do you love God?
 What occupies your thoughts?
 Do you dwell on God or do you dwell on that shiny watch in the watch store?
 Are you content with the money God has given you or do you desire to be “rich”?
 May our walk with God be what we desire and love, and may we be grateful for His gracious provision.
 Our satisfaction can only be found in our Father and the love of money will only leave us wanting more.
 Our actions will reflect whom and what we love.
 May we be driven to work hard to please our God and not in vain pursuit of that which can never satisfy.